Gascoyne Aboriginal Heritage & Cultural Centre

 It was our home: The Carnarvon Aboriginal Reserve Screening

-Read more: It was our home: The Carnarvon Aboriginal Reserve ScreeningDuration: 45 minutes Times: Mondays and Wednesdays at 10am (excluding public holidays)Cost: Free An open invitation for additional screenings of “It was our home: The Carnarvon Aboriginal Reserve” at Gwoonwardu Mia.
+Read more: It was our home: The Carnarvon Aboriginal Reserve ScreeningDuration: 45 minutes Times: Every Thursday at 10am (excluding public holidays)Cost: Free An open invitation for additional screenings of “It was our home: The Carnarvon Aboriginal Reserve” at Gwoonwardu Mia.

 -